 - The graduate is information literate.
 The graduate is adept at making the most of the library’s resources, including advanced search methods in modern library networks (associated with research and modelling skills and professional skills).

-- The graduate is proficient at giving oral and written reports, and is able to work effectively in a team.
+- The graduate is proficient in oral and written communication, and is able to work effectively in a team.
 The graduate is capable of continuously developing collaborative skills.

 - The graduate has insight into the position of the field of applied mathematics in society and has acquired a basic understanding of the philosophy of science (associated with academic reflection).